galaxyproject/galaxy-charts/docs/content/xml-framework.md

 This basic setup captures the essentials of a visualization plugin: it identifies where to find the incoming data, processes it (in this case, by parsing and converting it to a readable format), and outputs it to the screen.

 This minimal plugin example provides a foundation on which more complex visualization functionalities can be built, with ease of modification and scalability in mind.

+A similar example is shipped with Galaxy at: https://github.com/galaxyproject/galaxy/tree/dev/config/plugins/visualizations/example.

 ::: tip Note
 For this plugin, as well as any other, all further interactions with Galaxy should be conducted through the Galaxy API.